Financial Security and Financial Stability Aren’t Free

 Portraits of White Knight sufferers abound.

 June Mendoza, the Michigan housewife you met in a previous article — and I met when I visited the spa known as the Ranch, offers a vivid profile.
 She is someone who doesn’t want to consider that women have any financial power at all.
-As you can say by the way she dismissed our hot-tub discussion—it was something that didn’t concern her—June’s mind is, for the moment at least, very closed.
+As you can say by the way she dismissed our hot-tub discussion—it was something that didn’t concern her—June’s mind is, for the moment at least, very close.
 She is a woman who lives a life that can go on only as long as her husband’s paycheck arrives on time.
 She basically depends on her husband—that White Knight again—to take care of her.
 But if he drops out of her life tomorrow—say, by a sudden death—she’s going to have a problem, even with a fat insurance payoff.
 Statistically, women who receive life insurance proceeds go through the money in two years, and the benefits are rarely enough to care for a woman for the rest of her life.

 But I do believe June showed a glimmer of curiosity back at the Ranch.
 She was spurred to do more with her life.
 Even going to the Ranch was a big step for her, because it was the first time she had ever gone on a vacation without her husband or children.

 Then there’s Linette Atwood, the marketing specialist from New York who is in the midst of a divorce.
-We became friends at the Ranch too and stayed in touch after I returned to California and she to New York.
+We became friends at the Ranch too and stayed in touch after I returned to California and her to New York.
 I found her after she left my talk at the Ranch.
 I was concerned that something I’d said had resonated deeply.
 This was true: Talking about my divorce and my financial naïveté had cut a little too close to Linette’s exposed nerve.
 We talked later that night.
 I’m going to tell you Linette’s story because she is the quintessential White Knight victim.
 See if there’s a part of you that can relate to Linette.

-Linette met Marshall, her husband, after she graduated from college, and they were married a year later.
+Linette met Marshall, her husband after she graduated from college, and they were married a year later.
 Linette had grown up in a fairly traditional home: Her mother was a housewife whose interests were raising her children and working as a volunteer at a homeless shelter at their church; her father was a pharmacist who managed all the family’s money matters.
 Linette’s parents were very proud when she graduated from college, but they were more excited when she got married because, in their minds, she would now be “taken care of.”

 It was easy for Linette to drift into this way of thinking, and easier still to pursue her career in marketing while Marshall handled all the “dirty” work: paying the bills, picking insurance plans, doing the banking, and managing the family investments.
 Linette lived in a beautiful co-op on fashionable Central Park West in Manhattan, had a lovely beach house in Sag Harbor on Long Island, played tennis, traveled, dressed beautifully, and had plenty of credit cards.
 But she didn’t know what Marshall earned or what they spent until it was too late.